redrathnure/armbian-mkspi/README.md

 Step 2: double check wiring and terminal resistor.
 A twisted pair for data signals (CAN_L & CAN_H) is almost required for line longer that 20cm.

 Step 3.
 Ensure `sudo systemctl --failed` does not show failed units.
-Otherwice doble check `/etc/network/interfaces.d/can0` and ensure that `ifconfig` command (from the Klipper documentation) is *not* used. `if@can0` unit must start without any issues.
+(Outdated, for Debian Interfaces file only) Otherwice doble check `/etc/network/interfaces.d/can0` and ensure that `ifconfig` command (from the Klipper documentation) is *not* used. `if@can0` unit must start without any issues.

 ### Disable Debug Console UART2  or Freeup UART1 Interface